uzeportal/bbb-mp4/README.md

 We will run 2 jobs simultaneously using Parallel that will pass recording-id to node bbb-mp4 to convert into MP4.
 Once any of the two jobs are completed, Parallel will pass the next recording-id to `node bbb-mp4` to convert.

 **Pro Tips**
-- Running 6-8 jobs in parallel may result in Xvfb through errors (unable to stop Xvfb).
-To be on a safer side, I prefer running two jobs in parallel.
+- Running 6 or more jobs in parallel may result errors such as unable to stop Xvfb.
+To be on a safer side, I prefer running 2-3 jobs in parallel.
-- Keep an eye on zombie process for XVFB or Google Chrome when you run bulk processing of MP4 for some time.
-If you start seeing odd behaviors such recordings taking way too long to process or parallel or node process not running when you check `ps aux | grep parallel` or `ps aux | grep node`, then you may restart your server.
+- When you execute `ps aux | grep parallel` or `ps aux | grep node` and notice TTY column showing `?`, most likely that process has hanged.
+Better to just kill that process with 'kill -9 PROCESS-ID` and start over again.

 You have the following two methods: